stiofanEimeid/the-online-cookbook/README.md

 ### Content

-SVG designs and product copy were designed and written by me, respectively.
+SVG designs and product copy were designed and written by me.

 ### Media